Skip to content

 Sentinel-2 captures the disaster after Sulawesi earthquake in Indonesia

 An earthquake of magnitude 7.3 (Richter scale) was recorded at 18.02 local time in the waters of Indonesia, off the island of Sulawesi, last Friday 28 September 2018.
-According to data from the Italian Institute of Geophysics and Volcanology (Ingv) … Continue reading Sentinel-2 captures the disaster after Sulawesi earthquake in Indonesia
+According to data from the Italian Institute of Geophysics and Volcanology (Ingv) the earthquake had hypocentre at about 20 km of depth.
+The earthquake triggered a tsunami

 Lake Natron

 One of the most mysterious places in the world is the Lake Natron (02025‘S 36000‘E), located along the branch of the Rift Valley, known also as Gregory Rift, in the northern Tanzania.
-The lake is characterized by a wide stretches … Continue reading Lake Natron
+The lake is characterized by a wide stretches of water, which will highlight in red during the seasonal flowering of algae.
+In fact,

 California Fires in Sentinel-2 images